unm-historiography/2016-fall/docs/essays/providential-history.md

 ### **Universal, Chronology, Providential**

 Judeo-Christian historiography presented a *chronological, universal history with a providential plan*.
 Judeo-Christian historians chose to bring biblical narratives to life within the history of humankind.
 They believed humans all have a common origin and as Josephus argued, humans separated after the Tower of Babel, and invented diverse histories.
 Christian historians argued that the Hebrew Bible and the past of Greeks and Romans were fulfilled when God became man. *Through Jesus humans could gain full knowledge of the past*.
 Therefore history was a continuum in which everything was connected up to the present day of early Christian historians.
 Judeo-Christian historiography’s contribution of chronology and universality paved the way for future historiographies.

+#### Works Cited

+Arnaldo Momigliano.
+“Pagan and Christian Historiography in the Fourth Century A.D.” *Essays in Ancient and Modern Historiography*, 107-126.
+(Middletown, Connecticut: Wesleyan University Press, 1977.)

+Donald R. Kelley.
+“The Education of the Human Race”, *Faces of History* 75-98.
+(London & New Haven: Yale University Press, 1988.)

+Glenn F. Chestnut “Eusebius: Fate, Fortune, Free Will, and Nature”, *The First Christian Histories*, 33-64.
+(Macon, Georgia: Mercer University Press, 1986.)

+Herbert Butterfield. *The Origins of History*.
+(London: Eyre Methuen Ltd, 1981.)